|

 Generally

-wine tasting parties are held during a weekend evening.
+wine tasting parties are held during a weekend evenings.

 However, it would be very acceptable to host a party

 anytime.
-It's up to the host to schedule it.
+It's up to the host to schedule.

 It's up to the guests if they can attend.